pixelfac/2D-Astar-Pathfinding-in-Unity/README.md

 # 2D-Astar-Pathfinding-in-Unity
 This project is an adaptation of Sebation Lague's A* Pathfinding code from his [youtube series](https://youtu.be/-L-WgKMFuhE) into 2D.
 Specifically, this project uses Unity [Tilemaps](https://docs.unity3d.com/Manual/class-Tilemap.html) to detect obstacles, rather than using collision boxes as in Lague's version.
 Since Tilemaps are a very powerful tool in designing settings in 2D games, adding and manipulating the environment that your entities need to path through is very fast and straightforward.

 __DISCLAIMER__: My implementation of this code into my own game locks the characters to the Tilemap grid.
 Theoretically, this code should still function properly in an environment where the characters can move freely on all axes, maybe with minor adjustments.
+Additionally, I'm not sure whether this code can support multiple entities pathfinding in real time, simultaneously since each instance of Pathfinding2D calls back to the same Grid2D instance.
+If this poses an issue in your implementation of this code, try making multiple "Grid2D" instances for each instance of Pathfinding2D or do what you want with the `path` variable immediately after calling the `FindPath()` function.

 ## How Does It Work?